 Note that while maximum likelihood estimators are available (and used)

-for the unconstrained variance matrices, optim
+for the unconstrained variance matrices, optim is used for any

 constraints so it may be considerably slower.